-Committee Pre-evaluation Comments: Criteria 3: Feasibility
+Criteria 3: Feasibility

-3. Feasibility: Which of the required data elements are not routinely generated and used during care delivery?
+- 3. Feasibility: Which of the required data elements are not routinely generated and used during care delivery?
 Which of the required data elements are not available in electronic form (e.g., EHR or other electronic sources)?
-Describe your concerns about how the data collection strategy can be put into operational use: Describe any barriers to implementation such as data source/availability, timing, frequency, sampling, patient confidentiality, costs associated with fees/licensing of proprietary tools (e.g., risk adjuster or grouper instrument):

-- I do not see barriers to implementation.
-The measure uses administrative claims data and there is no fee associated with the use of this measure -
+Describe your concerns about how the data collection strategy can be put into operational use: Describe any barriers to implementation such as data source/availability, timing, frequency, sampling, patient confidentiality, costs associated with fees/licensing of proprietary tools (e.g., risk adjuster or grouper instrument): - I do not see barriers to implementation.
+The measure uses administrative claims data and there is no fee associated with the use of this measure - - No concerns as this measure is based on Medicare claims data, which is routinely collected. - only CORE can implement this method - The measure seems feasible to implement since it uses claims data. - Feasibility rating high - No concerns

-- Since Medicare claims data are used for this measure which are routinely collected as part of care, I don't see any issues with feasibility.

-- only CORE can implement this method

-- The measure seems feasible to implement since it uses claims data.

-- no comment

-- High rating for feasibility

-- No concerns